sbopkg/sbopkg/README.md

 * View the permanent build log that is optionally maintained to keep a record of the entire compilation process.
 * Check for an update to sbopkg itself.

 Sbopkg will not check dependencies since that is not a feature native to Slackware.
 Sbopkg is one thing and one thing only: a medium to easily browse a local copy of the SlackBuilds.org repository and build packages from it.
+However, since 0.38.0, sqg (SBo Queue Generator) is included in the main package, so users can easily generate queue file(s) which list all dependencies and install them along the requested package.

 Sbopkg can be also be used strictly from the command line without the dialog interface, to perform most, if not all, of the same functions listed above.
 Typing sbopkg -h will display the command line options.

-Please note that while sbopkg has performed well for many users, it is still in a testing phase.
-Please do not use in a production environment and please use a separate copy/mirror of SlackBuilds.org, or at least make a backup of any changes to your local copy/mirror before using sbopkg.
+Please note that while sbopkg has performed well for many users, it is still advised to read the ChangeLog and READMEs before building package(s).